It Mite Be Mange: Photos, Causes, Symptoms + Treatment

 It should be noted that, in general, mange is rather uncommon, and occurs much less frequently than yeast dermatitis.

-What's the difference between ringworm and mange?
+What's the difference between mange and ringworm?

 Ringworm and demodectic mange can sometimes be confused because they both tend to exhibit spreading patches of hair loss (alopecia), especially around the face.
 Both diseases feed on hair follicles and can exhibit mild itching or none at all.